Mariana (Dickens novel): Plot outline

-The novel starts with an adult Mary spending a weekend in an isolated cottage on the Essex marshes during World War II.
-She hears on the radio that her husband's ship has been sunk with many many lives lost, her phone line was dead and it was too late to travel back to her home in London that night, where she dreaded a telegram may be waiting so she resolves to leave first thing the following morning.
-She thinks back over her life, the events which lead up to her present crisis.
+The novel starts with an adult Mary spending a weekend in an |isolated cottage on the Essex marshes during World War II.
+She hears on the radio that her husband's ship has been sunk with many lives lost.
+Her phone line is dead and it is too late to travel back to her home in London during the night, where she dreads a telegram may be waiting so she resolves to leave first thing the following morning.
+She thinks back over her life and the following events which lead up to her present crisis.

 As a child Mary attended school on Cromwell Road, Kensington, living with her mother and Uncle Geoffrey, an actor in a flat near Olympia, West Kensington, her father having been killed at Thiepval in 1916.
 But it was her holidays spent at her paternal grandparents' house near Taunton in Somerset for which she had her fondest and most vivid memories.
 Especially of her cousin Denys, studying at Eton, who was her first love until he disappears with another girl at his first Oxford college ball.

-Her mother having moved to a house near Sloane Square, Mary then spends a year at a Drama College but she soon realises that she was not destined to be an actress and her time ends with disaster at the Summer examinations when she turns her performance into burlesque and is asked to leave.
+Her mother having moved to a house near Sloane Square, Mary then spends a year at a Drama College but she soon releases that she was not destined to be an actress and her time ends with disaster at the Summer examinations when she turns her performance into burlesque and is asked to leave.

-Paris is her next destination where she takes a course in dress design with a view to helping at her mother's dress shop on South Molton Street.
-She falls in love with Pierre, the wealthy son of a Bank director.
+Paris is her next destination where she takes a course in dress design with the aim of helping at her mother's dress shop on South Molton Street.
+She falls in love with Pierre, the wealthy son of a bank director.
 They get engaged but Mary later breaks it off.

 After completing her course Mary returns to London and works with her mother.
-Whilst chauffeuring for one of the shop's best customers she meets Sam, an architect and falls in love again, this time leading to marriage.
+While chauffeuring for one of the shop's best customers she meets Sam, an architect and falls in love again, this time leading to marriage.

-Mary, the next day, takes a bus to a post-office where there is a working phone, to call London and discover whether her husband is still alive.
-She is told that a man was frantically trying to reach her on the previous evening.
-The man had been using the expression, 'For the love of mud', one of Sam's favourite phrases, thereby revealing that he is still alive.
-The novel immediately ends without noting Mary's reaction, which has caused some readers to miss this key revelation.
+Returning to the present, the next day Mary takes a bus to a post-office where there is a working phone to call London and discover whether her husband is still alive.
+She is told that a man was frantically trying to reach her the previous evening.
+The man had been using the expression, 'For the love of mud', one of Sam's favorite phrases, thereby revealing that he is still alive.
+The novel immediately ends without noting Mary's reaction.